Shashiyadav187/MEAN-Quiz/README.md

 # MEAN-Quiz
-Quiz game created using MEAN stack
+Quiz game created using MEAN stack.
+The app contains a collection of geography questions.